turingschool/f1-fall-winter-breaks-exercises/fall/dom-dark-mode.md

 ```
 As a user,
 - When I click the "Dark Mode" button,
-- The I clikc the "Light Mode" button
+- The I click the "Light Mode" button
 - The background color changes back to the light color
 ```